SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Optional Property Types
 ~~~~~~~~~~~~~~~~~~~~~~~

-If your custom type has a stored property that is logically allowed to have “no value”,
+If your custom type has a stored property that is logically allowed to have “no value” –
-you should declare the property with an *optional* type.
-This might be because the property's value is not set during initialization,
+perhaps because its value cannot be set during initialization,
-or because the property is allowed to have “no value” at some later point.
+or because it is allowed to have “no value” at some later point –

-Because it is of an optional type,
+declare the property with an *optional* type.
-this kind of property will be automatically initialized with a value of ``nil``
+Properties of optional type are automatically initialized with a value of ``nil``,
-if you do not provide a default value.
-This makes it clear that the property is deliberately intended to have “no value yet”
+indicating that the property is deliberately intended to have “no value yet”
 during initialization.

 The following example defines a class called ``SurveyQuestion``,